 - 42.4MP Sony RX1R-II camera

-- nadir gimbal which ensures the camera is always pointing perpendicular to the ground
+- Nadir gimbal (to ensure camera always points perpendicular to the ground)

 - Direct Georeferencing (DG) capability

 This is used similarly to the Trimble UX5HP for obtaining highly precise point clouds without the need for ground control points (except as a QC).
 The md4 can precisely control its flight path in order to avoid flying over certain areas if required and has the capability of taking off and landing vertically.

 The second payload is the +i package which is an inspection package capable of recording HD video and relaying it to a ground station for live viewing of the video feed.

 - two axis brushless gimbal

 Its operating weather window is less than that of the UX5HP and should not be operated in wind speeds above 43km/h or very humid (max 90%) conditions.
 The md4s versatility enables other payloads up to a maximum of 5kg to be attached.

 We focus on UAV’s with Direct Georeferencing capability for reasons of precision and safety.
 Mapping for INFOMAR is usually on exposed coastal and possibly cliff edge locations where the positioning of ground control points (GCPs) throughout the survey area would usually be a safety hazard.
 DG allows for precise results without exposing our surveyors to the risks involved in placing GCPs in these tricky intertidal or dangerous areas.

 Check out the below video of INFOMAR's MD4 in action as it flies past the Sugarloaf in Co.
 Wicklow.